Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Southern Miss' games this season have gone over 45.5 points three of 11 times.
+- Southern Miss has combined with its opponents to score more than 45.5 points in three of 11 games this season.

-- Florida International and its opponents have combined to score more than 45.5 points in eight of 10 games this season.
+- Florida International has combined with its opponents to score more than 45.5 points in eight of 10 games this season.

-- The two teams combine to average 36.5 points per game, nine less than the over/under in this contest.
+- The combined points per game average of the two teams, 36.5, is nine points fewer than Saturday's over/under.

-- The 68.8 points per game these two squads have surrendered to opponents this season are 23.3 more than the 45.5 over/under in this contest.
+- The 68.8 points per game these two squads have allowed to opponents this season are 23.3 more than the 45.5 over/under in this contest.

-- Golden Eagles games this season feature an average total of 49.5 points, a number four points higher than Saturday's over/under.
+- The Golden Eagles and their opponents have scored an average of 49.5 points per game in 2021, four more than Saturday's total.

-- The 45.5-point total for this game is 12.7 points below the 58.2 points per game average total in Panthers games this season.
+- In 2021, games involving the Panthers have averaged a total of 58.2 points, 12.7 more than the set total in this contest.

 Southern Miss Stats and Trends

-- The Golden Eagles covered the spread in their only game when favored by 10.5 points or more.
+- The Golden Eagles have been favored by 11.5 points or more once this season and covered the spread.

-- Southern Miss' games this year have eclipsed the over/under in 27.3% of its opportunities (three times in 11 games with a set point total).
+- Southern Miss' games this year have hit the over in 27.3% of its opportunities (three times in 11 games with a set point total).

-- The Golden Eagles have turned the ball over 28 times this season, 22 more turnovers than the Panthers have forced (6).
+- The Golden Eagles have turned the ball over 22 more times (28 total) than the Panthers have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Southern Miss at SISportsbook.